llm-jp/awesome-japanese-llm/CONTRIBUTING.md

 ## About Models

 - We do not include models specialized for specific tasks (such as BERT fine-tuned on QA datasets).
+- We do not include models with a parameter size smaller than BERT (base), which is approximately 110 million parameters.

 ## About Datasets/Leaderboards